Sleep spindle

 Research is currently underway to develop a web-based automatic sleep spindle detection system by using machine learning techniques.
 The results of the present study show that the automatic sleep spindle detection system has great potential in practical application.

 Evolution

 No sleep spindles have been observed in reptiles and birds so far.
 In most mammals sleep spindles were described at face value, but the existence of pseudo-spindles invites uncertainty around these observations.
 Spindle-like oscillations, that show additional analogies (e.g. apparent involvement in learning or thalamic dependence) are currently only known from humans, rats, mice, cats, and dogs.
-In these species spindles invariantly oscillate between 9 and 16 Hz, with minor variations (e.g. 7-14 Hz in the cat).
-Clearly distinct frontal and posterior sleep spindles (i.e. "slow" and "fast") were only confirmed outside humans in the rat and dog.
+In these species spindles invariantly oscillate between 9 and 16 Hz, with minor variations (e.g. 7–14 Hz in the cat).
+Clearly distinct frontal and posterior sleep spindles (i.e. "slow" and "fast") were only confirmed outside humans in rats and dogs.